okainov/munich-scripts/README.md

 - Führerscheinstelle (driver license and motor vehicles affairs)

-Please note the script **does not perform appointment booking** (see [#4](https://github.com/okainov/munich-scripts/issues/4)), it just tells you current status and allow you to subscribe to a notifier for one week.
+Please note the script **does not perform appointment booking** (see [#4](https://github.com/okainov/munich-scripts/issues/4)), it just tells you current status and allows you to subscribe to a notifier for one week.

 ## Telegram bot